HaiMinhVu/haimvu-site/content/project/cms-project/index.md

 CMS is an application which is used by marketing team to manage all the products including their images, features, prices ... for multiple website such as sightmark.com, fire-field.com, 12survivors.com, and pulsarnv.com.

 CMS is a web application is built using XAMPP, which consists of Apache web server with other features built in.
 The web application is implemented with HTML, CSS and JavaScript on the front-end as many other websites.
 Database would be stored and managed using MySQL, which is stacked in and very convenient to use with XAMPP.
-On the back-end, server-side logic and database connection would be managed by PHP
+On the back-end, server-side logic and database connection would be managed by PHP.